 Similarly, during Watsu a range of emotions can come up and be released into the process of continuous flow.
 This reprograms receivers to face life out of the water with greater equanimity and flexibility.
 Many come out of a Watsu saying they were more relaxed than they have ever been.
 Some say it was one of the most powerful experiences in their life.

 “Another principle of Zen Shiatsu, that of connecting with the breath, takes on a new dimension in Watsu,” says Harold.
 “On land, the breathing is coordinated with leaning into points.
 In water, our most basic move is the Water Breath Dance, in which we float someone in our arms and let them sink a little as they breathe out and let the water lift us as we both breathe in.”
 Repeated over and over at the beginning of a Watsu, this “Water Breath Dance” creates a connection that can be carried into all the stretches and moves throughout the session.

 The lasting benefits of Watsu for special needs have been confirmed by many reports and studies.
 That its benefits for the general population can also be long lasting was demonstrated by a study at a university in Brazil.
 Today, in more than 40 countries, used by professional bodyworkers, physical therapists, psychologists, as well as the general public, Watsu is proving its effectiveness with chronic pain and a widening range of conditions.

 Experience Watsu Yourself

-Watsu® is a trademarked term registered to Harold Dull.
+Watsu® is a registered service mark assigned to Harold Dull.